London gets blitzed. Jane is born out of wedlock at a psychiatric hospital.

 Although she could hear cries of distress from the bus, the loudest screams were from a young lad sitting on a twisted girder lying amongst the timber and rubble.
 A soldier sat with him trying to calm him down and trying to stop the flow of blood running from a wound that had almost severed his arm.
 She realised his screams were not just from the pain of his own injuries.
 She saw his wide-eyed stare as he looked over to a girl lying almost naked in the road; a few bits of shredded rag were all that remained of her clothing and there was a horrendous gash in her head.
 Eleanor looked at the huge patch of blood that had soaked into the debris and she took off her coat and carefully laid it over the girl's body, ensuring her head was covered and out of the young man's sight before continuing towards the bus.

-As she walked towards her home the dawn was breaking and the bombs had stopped falling, but the popping and banging from the fires would continue thoughout the morning.
-The bells, they seemed to come from all around her.
+As she walked towards her home the dawn was breaking and the bombs had stopped falling, but the popping and banging from the fires would continue throughout the morning.
+The bells seemed to come from all around her.
 Fire engines, police, ambulances, bomb disposal and a host of alarms triggered from buildings, so many bells.

 She began thinking about him.
 A nice present he gave me for my thirty-first birthday.
 What right had he to do this to us, as if two children were not enough to bring up in this terrible world?
 Here love, here's another one before I go off to sea again.
 He'd better survive; he'd better come back the selfish bastard.
 How am I going to cope with three of the little sods?